West University Place, Texas: Religion

 West University Baptist Church was established in 1928 by Nannie David; at the time the charter indicated 18 members.
 Beginning circa 2007 there was an attempt to swap land with the city government, but some residents protested as they feared eminent domain.
 In 2015 the attempt ended in failure after political rancor.

 St. Andrews Presbyterian Church is in the city limits.
 In 2004 there were fewer than 600 members, and Sarah Williams of the West U Examiner described it as being "midsize".

 St. George Orthodox Church moved to West University Place in September 1954.
 In 2012 it received mosaics made by a British artist, Aidan Hart.

 The area Catholic church, St. Vincent de Paul, is in the Houston city limits.
 It was established in 1939 with the parish church being built from the following year.
 The Catholic church is a part of the Roman Catholic Archdiocese of Galveston-Houston.

-Economy

-AT&T operates a telephone exchange center at 4068 Bellaire Boulevard.